fridayshoes/acebook-node-priceless/README.md

 ## Test Coverage

-Test coverage is shown for unit tests by using collectCoverageFrom in the jest.config.js.
-Jest will calculate the coverage based one the following criteria:
+Test coverage is shown for unit tests by using collectCoverageFrom in  jest.config.js.
+Jest calculates the coverage from the following directories:

-- ./app.js
 - ./controllers/\*\*
 - ./models/\*\*
-- ./routes/\*\*

 ## MongoDB Tutorial